lieutdan13/dataforseo_sdk/README.rst

 * Publish documentation
 * Publish package to PyPi
-* Setup integration with TravisCI or another CI/CD platform
 * Simplify the API Client classes
 * Add functionality to the CLI
 * Move credentials env vars to config